WrenSecurity/wrenidm-cookbook/sample-ldap/README.md

 # Ldap synchronization example

-## Introduction

-The goal of this example is to familiarize you with the way Wren:idm reconciles identities with LDAP system.

-It comes with pre-made sample data and all the configuration you need to get you going with minimal effort.

-## Setup

-Make sure you have docker and docker-compose installed on your system.
+This usecase demonstrates synchronization of identities from Wren:IDM to LDAP.
 ## Running the example

-Make sure you are in directory with the `docker-compose.yaml` file and run:
+cd into directory with `docker-compose.yaml` file and run:

 `docker-compose up`

-This starts both Wren:idm and OpenLDAP in their docker containers
+This starts both Wren:idm and OpenLDAP in their docker containers.

-## I/O
+Ports needed for communication will be forwarded to host as described below.
 ### Wren:IDM

 - accessible via HTTP at `localhost:8080`
-- database is mapped to `./idm-database`

 ### OpenLDAP